RobiNN1/PHP-UI-Kit/docs/core/add-to.md

 ## js()

-Add JS codes to the output.
+Add JS code to the output.
 It's loaded in the footer.

 ```php
 RobiNN\UiKit\AddTo::js('let uikit = "";');